dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 | kubectl         | 1.16-1.17 | Ensure you copy the kubeconfig file from the Kubernetes cluster to the linux host. [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) |
 | Helm            | v.3.3.0   | [Helm installation](https://helm.sh/docs/intro/install/)                                                                                                        |

-Once all prerequisites are on the Linux host, follow the steps below to clone and build karavi-metrics-powerflex:
+Once all prerequisites are on the Linux host, follow the steps below to clone and build the metrics service:

-1. Clone the karavi-metrics-powerflex repository: `git clone https://github.com/dell/karavi-metrics-powerflex.git`
+1. Clone the repository: `git clone https://github.com/dell/karavi-metrics-powerflex.git`
 1. Set the DOCKER_REPO environment variable to point to the local Docker repository, example: `export DOCKER_REPO=<ip-address>:<port>`
 1. In the karavi-metrics-powerflex directory, run the following to build the Docker image called karavi-metrics-powerflex: `make clean build docker`
 1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following: `make tag push`